- CILT Home

 - Center for Instructional and Learning Technologies

-A Non-Standard Hardware & Software Form must be completed for purchases that include any of the following conditions (Note: multiple conditions could apply):
+A Non-Standard Software & Services request must be completed for purchases that meets any of the following conditions (Note: multiple conditions could apply):

 - Software for which the purchaser, department chair, dean, or vice president explicitly requests a review.

-- Software that requires a signed contract or agreement that is different from an end user license agreement (EULA).
+- Software that requires a signed contract, agreement, or General Counsel addendum that is different from an end user license agreement (EULA).